This topic describes how to use the data transmission service to migrate data from an Oracle database to an Oracle tenant of OceanBase Database.

 The data transmission service can parse up to 5 TB of incremental logs of Oracle databases per day.

-In Oracle Database 11g and earlier, you cannot create database objects with a name exceeding 30 bytes in length.
+You cannot create a database object whose name exceeds 30 bytes in length in an Oracle database of version 11g or earlier.
 Note that you cannot create a database object that exceeds this limit in an Oracle tenant of OceanBase Database during reverse incremental migration.

 By default, the data transmission service does not support the migration of database objects, such as schemas, tables, and columns, with a name exceeding 30 bytes in length from an Oracle database of version 12c or later.
 To migrate database objects with a name exceeding 30 bytes in length, contact OceanBase Technical Support.